An introduction to 2d conformal field theory: Entanglement entropy

-However long the subsystems are apart, if measurement in $A$ is $\ket{1}_A$, then then the measurement in $B$ is bound to measure $\ket{0}_B$.
-Hence, subsystem $A$ is \textbf{entangled} with subsystem $B$.
-This is called \textbf{quantum entanglement}.
+No matter how far apart the subsystems are, if a measurement in subsystem $A$ yields $ |1\rangle_A $, then the measurement in subsystem $B$ will definitely yield $ |0\rangle_B $, and vice versa.
+This indicates that subsystem $ A $ is entangled with subsystem $ B $, a phenomenon known as \textbf{quantum entanglement}.